abaer123/gitlab-agent/doc/configuration_repository.md

 We have chosen the Git repository approach because:

 - Infrastructure as Code is a best practice and the user would have put the Kubernetes object with configuration under version control anyway
-- Automatically pulling and applying configuraiton from the repository saves a hassle for the user
+- Automatically pulling and applying configuration from the repository saves a hassle for the user

 ## Layout